gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

   One doesn't need to analyze all subprogram parameters to understand if the given subprogram is a primitive of a certain tagged type.

-* A programmer is free to use any type, including classwide types, on other parameters of a subprogram, without the need to consider possible effects of overriding a primitive or creating new one.
+* A programmer is free to use any type, including class-wide types, on other parameters of a subprogram, without the need to consider possible effects of overriding a primitive or creating new one.

-* Return type of a function is never considered as a controlling parameter.
+* The result of a function is never a controlling result.

 .. _Experimental_Language_Extensions: